gert-leja/dungeon_crawler/README.md

 # Dungeon Crawler

-A game about an orb destroying other orbs
+> A fast-paced game where a lone orb battles waves of hostile orbs.

+---

+## About the Game
-This game was built entirely in Python using the Pygame library.
+**Dungeon Crawler** is a Python-based project built entirely using the Pygame library.

-Log issues in the Issues tab in this repo.
+The focus is on simple mechanics, smooth gameplay, and a clean visual style.

+---

+## Tech Stack
+- Python
+- Pygame

+---

+## Assets
-No assets are included in this repository.
+**Note:** No assets are included in this repository.

+---

+## Playtesting
+Playtesters are encouraged to help improve the game.

+Please report any bugs, issues, or suggestions in the **Issues** tab of this repository.